BlogDestinationsA Pilgrim’s Guide to the Camino Primitivo in 2026

-A Pilgrims Guide to the Camino Primitivo
+A Pilgrim’s Guide to the Camino Primitivo in 2026

+One option is to do the Self-guided Camino Primitivo cycling tour, however most pilgrims walk the Camino Primitivo.
 This sequestered experience walking the Camino Primitivo provides the optimal environment for self-reflection and reconnection.
 Wander through the lush countryside, navigate the mountainous region of Galicia and walk through charming medieval towns that exhibit the history and religiosity of Northern Spain.
 Immerse yourself in nature and disconnect from the real world along the Camino Primitivo.
 Planning an epic adventure such as this one can be time-consuming, so let us help!

 Camino Primitivo Itinerary